Under-extracted coffee is sour, over-extracted coffee is bitter, and in the middle is the sweet spot.

-- Hole pattern is centered to +/- 1.0 mm and placement is
+- The hole pattern is centered to +/- 1.0 mm and placement is

 oriented for uniform extraction throughout the entire puck.

-- Wide outlet angle prevents clogging, anti-wear design
+- Wide outlet angle prevents clogging, and anti-wear design

-ensures uniform extraction performance for life of product.
+ensures uniform extraction performance for the life of the product.

 - Improved structural integrity, 20% heavier than standard filters,

-highly polished inside treatment and profile for clean knock-out
+highly polished inside treatment and profile for the clean knock-out

 Very lightly roasted coffee has required a low dose and a high ratio of water, and some bypass water (as above).
 If you use a small 5oz/150ml cup, it will taste better than being washed out in a large cup.

-At the other end of the roast/density spectrum, a very darky roasted bean is very ashy and burnt tasting.
+At the other end of the roast/density spectrum, a very dark roasted bean is very ashy and burnt-tasting.
 A large volume of milk helps makes a more palatable drink.
 A larger 8oz/236ml cup will taste better.

 Your coffee is likely to be roasted somewhere between these extremes.